rafhun/cbp/readme.md

 ## Folder Structure
 The basic folder structure is defined respectively mirrored within `Gruntconfig.yml` file.
 All paths needed in grunt are defined therein to make it easy for you to adapt the structure to your needs.
 Folder paths within grunt configuration files are all given by referencing these variables so make sure you follow the given folder structure or change your `Gruntconfig.yml`.

 To change your themes name change `themeName` in `Gruntconfig.yml`.
 This automatically names your theme folder and adjusts your grunt paths.
-However make sure to define your final theme name before starting development as otherwise some absolute filepaths in i. e. your CSS or HTML files might break, should they include the theme's name.
+However make sure to define your final theme name before starting development as otherwise some absolute file paths in i. e. your CSS or HTML files might break, should they include the theme's name.

 ## Grunt Plugins and Tasks
 Here a quick overview is given over important grunt tasks and their usage.
 Not everything is described and most of these tasks have been assigned to other tasks and are being run automatically.
 They are more or less described in the order that you would need them or how they are used within the build tasks.